The Asymmetric Marketing Engine

 The power of these three components shown together in the Asymmetric Marketing Engine, with their relationships illustrated, is that each informs a unique perspective and a set of principles and values that cover the vast majority of marketing, sales, and service activities.

 • Market Research: Understanding customer behavior and preferences is critical in informing these marketing strategies.
-This forms a robust business strategy to compete effectively in the marketplace.
+Leveraging competitive intelligence services forms a robust business strategy to compete effectively in the marketplace.

 • Customer Journey: This illustrates the path that the consumer or customer follows.
-It illustrates a linear progression of thought that they go through as they engage with the company and its products or services.
-Marketing tactics are essential in finding new and different ways to reach target audiences and address the limitations of traditional marketing.
+It illustrates a linear progression of thought that they go through as they engage with the company and its products or services, similar to the purchase path framework from awareness to decision.
+Marketing tactics are essential in finding new and different ways to reach target customers through targeted demand creation instead of broad generic messaging, and to address the limitations of traditional advertising.

 Commitment to Small Businesses

 We work with small businesses because we strongly believe they are our economy's heart and soul.
 They create tremendous innovation, service, and value in the lives of their owners, employees, vendors, and customers.
-We also know that these small businesses are challenged by the reality that they often compete day-to-day against larger adversaries with substantially more resources.
+We also know that these small businesses are challenged by the reality that they often compete day-to-day against larger adversaries with substantially more resources, where applying Sun Tzu inspired small business strategies can make a decisive difference.
+They often build strength through small wins instead of trying to match bigger rivals across every channel.

 Engaging with the community through local events can enhance brand recognition and customer loyalty.
+Disciplined asymmetric execution may also mean shutting down ineffective social media channels to protect resources.
+Data-driven growth marketing strategies further help ensure every activity contributes to measurable progress.
 Small businesses are perpetually unfair and unbalanced in their fight to succeed as an ostensibly inferior force.
 Our mission is to work with small businesses and provide them with asymmetric tools, concepts, principles, processes, and insights to help them survive and thrive.

 Frequently Asked Questions